 - After completing 4 “Pomodoros” take a 15-20 minutes break

 The main idea behind this popular technique is that the timer creates a sense of urgency, allowing you to keep focused and not give in to distractions.
-You can find more details about the Pomodoro Method here.
+Learn more about the Pomodoro Method.

 Eat That Frog Method

 Mark Twain once said, “Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day.”
 Applied to the real world, the “frog” would symbolize the most impactful and essential task you have to complete on a given day, week, or month.

 If you eat that frog in the morning, or when you are the most productive, then you’ll get more done.
-This article will show you how to implement the Eat That Frog method.
+Learn more about the Eat that Frog method.

 The Eisenhower Matrix

 Former President and five-star general, Dwight Eisenhower, had an extraordinary capability of being productive for more extended periods.
 One of his most essential productivity strategies is called the Eisenhower Matrix (or Box), and it’s a simple decision-making tool that you can easily incorporate in your daily routines.

 The matrix labels tasks, depending on their level of importance and urgency.
 Learn more about how to use the Eisenhower Matrix in this article.

 Focus on ONE thing

 A productive person doesn’t necessarily do more work, they focus their work on the right things.
 And If you then focus your energy on “one” right thing after the other, you’ll accomplish more, and you’re likely to achieve your goals quicker.

 This is, however, not just about focusing on one thing in your life period.
 It’s about being critical of what you choose to focus your energy on, where you have the most impact, and eliminate waste.
 Hone in on what matters and let go of everything else.
 This technique is not as simple as it may sound, but if you learn to master it, you can achieve almost anything.
-Read more about how focusing on one thing can help you.
+Learn more about how focusing on one thing can help you.

 The Ivy Lee Method